Fall Line Trail: Development

-The trails earliest advocates included Bike Walk RVA, an organization that worked with the officials, municipal staff, other advocates, and volunteers to advance the concept.
-Subsequently, the trail has developed as a collaborative effort in cooperation with the Virginia Department of Transportation (VDOT), the seven localities, the Crater Planning District Commission, and PlanRVA.
+The idea of the Fall Line was conceived in 2017 when it was realized by Sports Backers that many existing and proposed trails could be connected into a regional spine trail.
+Sports Backers was founded in 1991 to support bike and pedestrian friendly policies, programs and infrastructure projects.
+The organization works with officials, municipal staff, other advocates, and volunteers — to advance the project.
+The trail has developed as a collaborative effort in cooperation with the Virginia Department of Transportation (VDOT), the seven localities, the Crater Planning District Commission, and PlanRVA.
 In February 2020, VDOT published its study report, identifying stakeholders, case studies of multi-use trails, six possible alignments as well as the preferred corridor for the proposed trail.

 As of early 2021, the trail had received approximately $5.7 million in state funding, with a projected cost in the range of $106-192 million (reported variously). and funding coming from transportation funds, local jurisdictions, regional funding and form the Central Virginia Transportation Authority.
 The trail is projected to cost approximately three times the cost of the Virginia Capital Trail.

+In mid-2024, the City of Richmond broke ground on the city's portion of the trail, a thirteen mile segment extending from Bryan Park, which will become a key trailhead, to the Chesterfield County border to the South.
+By this time, the Fall Line Trail's overall cost was projected at $300M.

+The Fall Line had received $104 million in funding by late 2024, following Virginia's General Assembly 2020 creation of the Central Virginia Transportation Authority, allowing local governments in the Richmond area to raise money for transportation projects via sales and gas taxation.

+In 2024, Sports Backers announced it would renovate a 5,905 square foot former branch bank at 4921 Lakeside Avenue, Richmond, to house their offices and a trailhead for the Fall Line Trail, with parking and restrooms.
+Near Richmond's historic Spring Park, site of Gabriel's Rebellion of 1800, the former Bank of America branch bank will accommodate office space, multi-purpose fitness and training room, community meeting room, along with a programmable outdoor space.
+Sharing direct access to the Fall Line, the center will host over an estimated 11,000 visitors annually for group fitness classes and youth coaching sessions, advocacy and community meetings.